-In order to obtain a CDL you will be required to pass a pre-trip vehicle inspection test.
+In order to obtain a CDL you will be required to pass a pre-trip vehicle inspection test based on chapter 11 of this manual.
 You will be tested to see if you know whether your vehicle is safe to drive.
 You will be asked to do a pre-trip inspection of your vehicle and explain to the examiner what you would inspect and why.
 The following seven-step inspection method should be useful.